weitongqing/DiffXGPBI/ReadMe.md

 ##### 4. Install python modules using pip

-Any of the python third-party libraries involved can be installed by pip (pip install *), where torch is installed using the following command.
+Any of the python third-party libraries involved can be installed by pip (pip install *), where xgboost is installed using the following command.
 Refer to requirements.

 ```shell
 pip install xgboost